 The size of your pool will also affect the installation of your solar pool heater.
 A solar pool heater for a small pool will be less expensive to install than for a larger pool.

 On average, you can expect to pay between $1,000 and $1,500 to install a solar heater for a small pool and between $1,500 and $2,000 for a medium-sized pool.
 The costs can go up to $2,000 and $2,500 for a large pool.

 If you have an inground pool, the cost to install a solar pool heater will be higher than if you have an above ground pool.
 This is because inground pools require more plumbing and electrical work to install the solar pool heater.
 Solar heaters for above ground pools are not generally required to be mounted on the roof, so they can just sit, propped up in an open area of your yard while in use.

 On average, the cost to install a solar heater for an inground pool will be between $1,000 and $2,000, and between $500 and $1,000 for an above ground pool.

 Solar pool heaters have little to no ongoing costs since they rely on free solar energy.
-However, although it costs nothing to run, there are a couple of other costs that you may come across.
+However, although it costs nothing to run, you may come across a couple of other costs.